 Admission to either the Certificate in Spiritual Direction or the Certificate in Urban Ministry means joining a creative learning community.
-A maximum of twenty students are admitted to each program each summer and continue to work together for the duration of the program.
-Both programs have special admission requirements.
-Contact the Seminary Admission Office at (773) 244-6229, or email at semadmissions@northpark.edu.
+A maximum of 20 students are admitted to each program each summer and continue to work together for the duration of the program.
+Both programs have special admission requirements and admission to a degree program does not gaurantee admission to a cohort certificate program.
+Contact the Seminary Admission Office at (773) 244-6229 or semadmissions@northpark.edu.